 The proteolytic enzyme we use at Whitaker Wellness is bromelain, from pineapple.
 The suggested dose is 250–500 mg on an empty stomach, two or three times a day.
 This dose may be doubled for acute injury.
 Side effects are rare, but include minor gastrointestinal complaints.
 Although bromelain isn’t recommended for people who are allergic to pineapple, allergic reactions are exceptionally rare.

 As mentioned above, curcumin is one of Mother Nature’s most potent anti-inflammatory agents.
-The brand we use and recommend to patients is Meriva and the suggested dose is 200 mg per day.
+The brand we use and recommend to patients is Meriva and the suggested dose is 500-1,000 mg per day.
 Fish oil is another powerful natural anti-inflammatory supplement.
-Aim for 4-8 g of high-quality fish oil daily.
+Aim for 1-3 g of DPA/DHA from high-quality fish oil daily.
 Look for all of these inflammation fighters online, in health food stores, or order by calling (800) 810-6655.